nlscott/macos-shell-snippets/README.md

 ## Summary:

-Helpful shell snippets for macOS
+VS Code snippets for some helpful shell snippets for macOS